MacGyver (1985 TV series): Broadcast history

 After a slow start in its first season, MacGyver became a sleeper hit for ABC in its second season, during which it began a six-year run as the lead-in to ABC's Monday Night Football (the longest such run in history).
 During the show's fourth season, Richard Dean Anderson complained that ABC was not marketing the series enough.
 Saying that the series is "just another action show" for ABC, he further stated that ABC didn't give the series enough promotion.

 MacGyver's seventh season was abbreviated.
 After the twelfth episode of the season aired on December 30, 1991, MacGyver disappeared from the ABC schedule and did not return until April 25, 1992, by which point the series had been canceled.
 The finale aired that night, with a previously unaired episode following on May 21, 1992.
 When asked why the series was canceled, Anderson replied: "The only reason it went off the air was that everybody was ready to move on.
 I was physically exhausted and had no life."

 Ratings

 TV films

 In 1994, the series was released in over 70 different worldwide markets.
 Because of popular demand, two TV-movies were created, both released in 1994.
 The first movie MacGyver: Lost Treasure of Atlantis premiered in the United States in May.
 The film was shot in England and Greece.
-The second movie was entitled MacGyver: Trail to Doomsday.
+The second movie was entitled MacGyver: Trail to Doomsday, and shot in England.
 Anderson served as executive producer for both films, which were filmed in Europe.